andy-landy/traceback_with_variables/README.md

 def f(...):
 ```

+---

 #### `printing_tb`
 Context manager (i.e. `with ...`), used for logging or simple printing of scoped tracebacks with variables.
 I.e. traceback is shorter as it includes only frames inside the `with` scope.
 Program exiting due to unhandled exception still prints a usual traceback.
 ```python
 with printing_tb(...):
 ```

+---

 #### `LoggerAsFile`
-A logger-to-file wrapper, to pass a logger to `.print` tools as a file.
+A logger-to-file wrapper, to pass a logger to print tools as a file.

+---

 #### `iter_tb_lines`
 Iterates the lines, which are usually printed one-by-one in terminal.